twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

  * Press the [+]/[-] arrow keys to increase/decrease the box's size.
     - Using [2ND] + [+]/[-] will change the box's size in finer steps.
-    - NOTE: it's possible to "decrease" the box's size so much that the min/max variables get switched and make no sense.
+    - WARNING: it's possible to "decrease" the box's size so much that the min/max variables get switched and make no sense.
 Do not try doing this or you'll have to reset your min/max window variables manually.
-(It's very hard to do this purposefully.)
+(It's very hard to do this on accident.)

  * Pressing [0] will make the calc immediately switch back to the previous zooming window.